sjzeil/CoWeM/README.md

 # CoWeM: Course Websites from Markdown

-This is a system for for building course websites, including lecture notes, slides & organizational pages, from Markdown documents.
+This is a static site generator for for building course websites, including lecture notes, slides & organizational pages, from Markdown documents.
-CoWeM has been used to support both traditional face-to-face and web courses, including the course sites for [the CS 250 pretest](https://www.cs.odu.edu/~zeil/cs250PreTest/latest/), [CS 252](https://www.cs.odu.edu/~zeil/cs252/latest/),
+CoWeM has been used in the [Old Dominion University CS Department](https://www.cs.odu.edu/) to support both traditional face-to-face and web courses, including the course sites for [the CS 250 pretest](https://www.cs.odu.edu/~zeil/cs250PreTest/latest/), [CS 252](https://www.cs.odu.edu/~zeil/cs252/latest/),